joinpursuit/Pursuit-Core-Web/fundamentals/the_command_line/command_line_exercise.md

 11. Go up to the Desktop directory.
 12. Delete the test folder.

 ## Exercise 2

-1. Navitgate to the inside of your Documents folder
+1. Navigate to the inside of your Documents folder
 2. Create a file called foo.js
 3. Open the file with Vim (a text editor, Atom)
 4. Add the following text to the file: console.log('hello')